-No matter how you arrive, boat or plane, one step onto Paros, Greece, and you know you’ve chosen THE island for that perfect Greek holiday.
-It’s hard to beat Paros for its selection of beaches, fabulous restaurants, and trendy bars.
-A Best Bits Guide to Paros wouldn’t be complete, if I didn’t recommend one hotel that will become your home away from home.
+No matter how you arrive, boat or plane, one step onto Paros, Greece, and you know you’ve chosen a great place for that perfect Greek holiday.
+Of all the Greek islands, it’s hard to beat Paros for its selection of the best things to do and best places to sun yourself, eat and drink.

 How to get to Paros

 One of the conveniences of the island of Paros is that it has an airport.
 Don’t be scared – that doesn’t mean that the hordes descend from far and wide.
 From London, you fly into Athens, where there is a direct flight twice a day.
 You can also arrive by boat via Athens.
 Since it is one of the Cyclades Islands, you can also catch a boat from one of the nearby islands, such as Mykonos and Naxos.

 It’s a small island, but you still will need a rental car, so make sure you book one before you go or have your hotel arrange one.